The 6 Paths to Creating Guided Meditations

 - Creative Freedom: You can fix mistakes, cut out stumbles, and manually piece together the perfect take.

-- Layering: You have the ability to mix in your own background music and soundscapes.
+- Layering: You have the ability to layer in your own background music and soundscapes.

-- Cost Effective: The software itself is usually free.
+- Cost Effective: The software itself is usually free or very cheap.

 Downsides

-- Massive Time Sink: A 10-minute meditation often takes 1 to 4+ hours to record and edit properly.
+- Massive Time Sink: This is the biggest trap.
+A 10-minute meditation often takes 1 to 4+ hours to record and edit properly.

 - The Learning Curve: You have to learn a completely new profession.
-Understanding waveforms, noise gates, EQ, compression, and mixing levels takes time.
+Understanding audio timelines, noise gates, EQ, compression, and mixing levels takes time.

 - Hardware Costs: You still need to buy a good microphone, a pop filter, and potentially acoustic treatment for your room.

-- Creative Drain: Staring at waveforms and manually cutting out your own loud mouth noises drains your creative energy and leads directly to burnout.
+- Creative Drain: staring at complex sound waves and manually cutting out your own loud mouth noises drains your creative energy and leads directly to burnout.

 - Still Requires Silence: You still have to record the initial take in a perfectly quiet room before you even begin the editing process.